carpentries/instructor-training/_episodes/08-motivation.md

 ### First, Do No Harm!

-When learning a skill, we develop more than expert awareness gaps -- we also develop Opinions about tools and methods, and sometimes create a professional identity around having technical expertise.
-While sometimes useful for a boost or a laugh in conversation with fellow experts, these can all present serious hazards in the classroom!
-Here are a few **things you should not do in your classroom:**
+When learning a skill, we develop more than expert awareness gaps -- we also develop Opinions about tools and methods, and sometimes base a professional identity around displaying technical expertise.
+Technical boasts, digs, and other showy moves can score points in conversation with fellow experts, but these present serious hazards in the classroom!
+Here are a few **things you should not do in your workshop:**

 *   **Talk contemptuously or with scorn about any tool or practice**, or the people who use them.
 Regardless of its shortcomings, many of your learners may be using that tool, and may have invested many years in learning to do so.